 Be sure to use stuttering sparingly so the text doesn’t get tiring (and annoying) to read.
 This also means limiting the number of characters who stutter.
 Really, any more than one can walk on the edge of overuse.

-Erin Servais is a book editor who knows all the little tips and tricks that will make your manuscript look good.
-Learn more about how she can help you here.
+Erin Servais is an author coach and book editor who knows all the little tips and tricks that will make your manuscript look good.
+Learn more about how she and her company, Dot and Dash, LLC, can help you here.